Downsizing your home

 Give us a call on 1800 005 166 if you need help with downsizer contributions – we can talk you through your options.

-If you’re over age 55 you can make a downsizer contribution regardless of whether or not you’re still working.
+No, if you’re over age 55 you can make a downsizer contribution regardless of whether or not you’re still working.
 However, you must have an accumulation account to make your downsizer contribution.
-If you’re retired and have started a retirement income account, you’ll need to start a new retirement income account.
+If you’re retired and have started a Retirement Income account, you’ll need to start a new Retirement Income account.

 financial advice in retirement financial advice in retirement